John Carberry: Archbishop of St. Louis

-On February 14, 1968, Carberry was appointed the fifth archbishop of the Archdiocese of St. Louis.
+On February 14, 1968, Carberry was appointed the fifth archbishop of St. Louis.
 His installation took place at the Cathedral of St. Louis in St. Louis, Missouri, on March 25, 1968.
 Carberry was considered more theologically conservative than his predecessor, Cardinal Joseph Ritter.
-Time Magazine described him as being "threatened by a world he does not understand."
-Carberry strongly defended Humanae vitae, and created the Archdiocesan Pro-Life Commission.
-Paul VI created Carberry acardinal priest of S. Giovanni Battista de Rossi a via Latina in the consistory of April 28, 1969.
-In 1969, Carberry removed about 60 of his seminarians from a class at the Saint Louis University Divinity School, in objection to their being taught Pauls' epistles by the Presbyterian scholar Keith Nickle.
+Time Magazine described Carberry as being "threatened by a world he does not understand."
+Carberry strongly defended the 1968 encyclical Humanae vitae, and created the Archdiocesan Pro-Life Commission.

+Paul VI created Carberry a cardinal priest of S. Giovanni Battista de Rossi a via Latina in the consistory of April 28, 1969.
+In 1969, Carberry removed about 60 of his seminarians from a class at the Saint Louis University Divinity School, objecting to their being taught Pauls' epistles by the Presbyterian scholar Keith Nickle.

-In 1971, Carberry made a controversial decision to close McBride High school in largely black North St. Louis area, while subsidizing a swimming pool at John F. Kennedy High School in Manchester, Missouri, a wealthy suburb.
+In 1971, Carberry made a controversial decision to close McBride High school in the largely black North St. Louis area, while subsidizing a swimming pool at John F. Kennedy High School in Manchester, Missouri, a wealthy suburb.
 Carberry moved his own residence from the episcopal residence in St. Louis to suburban Creve Coeur, Missouri.
 In 1972, Carberry established the Urban Services Apostolate for inner-city parishes in the archdiocese.
 He was elected vice-president of the National Conference of Catholic Bishops in 1974, and was a delegate to the World Synod of Bishops in 1972, 1974 and 1976.
 Carberry initially opposed the reception of communion by hand, believing it was irreverent and risked the possibility of recipients stealing hosts to use at black masses.
 However, he later permitted this practice in St. Louis in 1977.
 That same year, he ordained the first permanent deacons in the archdiocese.

-Carberry was one of the cardinal electors who participated in the conclaves of August and October 1978, which selected Popes John Paul I and John Paul II, respectively.
+Carberry was a cardinal electors who participated in the conclaves of August and October 1978, which selected Popes John Paul I and John Paul II, respectively.
 Carberry helped lead an internal campaign against the liberal Archbishop Jean Jadot, the apostolic delegate to the United States, whom he perceived as "destroying the Catholic Church in the United States."
-Carberry was a vocal critic of the television sitcom Maude, which he said "injected CBS-TV as advocate of a moral and political position that many not only oppose but find positively offensive as immoral. ...The decision to secure an abortion or the decision to have a vasectomy, even for those who choose them, is hardly a joke."
+Carberry was a vocal critic of the television comedy Maude, which he said "injected CBS-TV as advocate of a moral and political position that many not only oppose but find positively offensive as immoral. ...The decision to secure an abortion or the decision to have a vasectomy, even for those who choose them, is hardly a joke."

 Later life and death

 Upon reaching the mandatory retirement age of 75 for bishops, Carberry resigned as archbishop of St. Louis on July 31, 1979.
-He was succeeded by Bishop John L. May, then serving as Bishop of Mobile.
+He was succeeded by Bishop John L. May,.
 After suffering a stroke in 1988, Carberry moved into St. Agnes Home in Kirkwood, Missouri, where he died at age 93.
 He died soon after his only living relative, sister, Loretto Carberry.
 He is buried in the crypt of the Cathedral of St. Louis.